cidacslab/plataforma-clima-ambiente-readthedocs/docs/source/cemaden_data.rst

 Types of sensors
 ^^^^^^^^^^^^^^^^

 Each type of station monitored by CEMADEN presents data according to some sensors.
 These sensors monitor different environmental variables.
-Among them, we have the following codes shown in the :ref:`sensor table <tabela-sensores>`:
+Among them, we have the following codes shown in the :ref:`Sensor Table <tabela-sensores>` :

 .. _tabela-sensores: